Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/Joschka8878/JoschkasProject_byMeri.md

     library(ggplot2)

+# Solution to Joschka’s Project by Meri

-So right now the data wrangling is still very messy.
-I was having problems filtering for multiple criteria at the same time, so I will try to fix this part in the future!
+So right now the data wrangling is still very messy, because I am splitting the Data set into “sub-datasets”.
+However I was unsure of how to perform the filtering in parallel on the data set (maybe using `if` / `ifelse`?
+I am just guessing here), so I’d love to get some feedback on that!

-Also some of the plotting is still very wonky, so I will try to fix that as well!
+## Data filtering

+First I am loading the data and filtering on eligibility based on the employment criteria.

     # Load data from RData file
     load("~/Desktop/R2_DataProjects/R2_Data_Projects_Git/Projects/Joschka8878/Data.RData")